Our site uses cookies. By continuing to use it, you are agreeing to our Cookie Policy.

 Alessandro Zagato, Latin America Regional Representative

 Alessandro Zagato is the Latin America regional representative for the Artists at Risk Connection.
-Prior to PEN America, he worked as a researcher for a European Research Council project.
+Prior to ARC, he worked as a researcher for a European Research Council project.
 He founded the “Research Group in Arts and Politics” (Grupo de Investigación en Arte y Politica - GIAP) and the associated “Casa Giap,” a residency center for international artists and researchers.
 He holds a PhD in Sociology from Maynooth University, Ireland and is the author of “After the Pink Tide.
 Corporate State Formation and New Egalitarianisms in Latin America” (Berghahn Books 2020) and “The Event of Charlie Hebdo: Imaginaries of Freedom and Control” (Berghahn Books 2015), among several other publications.
 He lives in San Cristóbal de Las Casas (Chiapas, Mexico).

 Oleksandra Yakubenko, Regional Representative for Ukraine